If You Have Pain on the Outside of Your Hip When Walking or When Laying on Your Side, Chances Are You Have Hip Bursitis…

-- Injury – Trauma such as a car accident, falling onto the hip, or bumping it into an object are leading causes.
-Also, lying on one side of the body for an extended period can irritate the bursa.
+- Injury – Trauma from events like car accidents, falls onto the hip, or inadvertent collisions with objects stands as a leading cause of hip bursitis.
+Additionally, prolonged pressure on one side of the body can irritate the bursa.

-- Arthritis or other conditions – Like any joint, the hip bursa can become inflamed from rheumatoid arthritis, gout, psoriasis, thyroid disease, an unusual drug reaction, and infection.
+- Arthritis or Other Conditions –The hip bursa can become inflamed due to conditions such as rheumatoid arthritis, gout, psoriasis, thyroid ailments, unusual drug reactions, or infections.

-- Hip bone spurs – These are calcium deposits on the bone that may irritate or rub against the bursa..
+- Hip Bone Spurs –Calcium deposits on the bone can irritate or rub against the bursa.